wareya/notes/offtopic/gammakit.md

 ## Design hiccups

-Gammakit originally emulated lexical scope at runtime, with the (ad-hoc, bytecode-based) interpreter working entirely with strings for all variable names.
+Gammakit originally emulated static lexical scope at runtime, with the (ad-hoc, bytecode-based) interpreter working entirely with strings for all variable names.
 When a variable was accessed, it would search up a stack of scopes looking for the first reference to a variable.

 This also meant that you didn't know whether a piece of code was referencing unknown identifiers or not until it ran.
 On the other hand, it enabled something called "subroutine-like functions", which acted similarly to C macros in that they could access the visibility context that they were "called" in, but different in that they had to be structured exactly like functions (and indeed looked just like normal functions to the interpreter, just with a single flag flipped).